 - Mentally prepare yourself for the potential switch.

-- Familiarize yourself with the department (if you’re switching over and meeting new people) and know everyone’s name.
+- Familiarize yourself with the department (if you’re switching over and meeting new people at work) and know everyone’s name.

 Getting a promotion won’t happen overnight, even though you wish it would.
 But don’t give up hope, because there are plenty of things you can do to get the ball rolling.
 Be brave and believe in your abilities by asking for a promotion, or seek out a new job if things don’t turn out as you would have hoped.
 Ultimately, you must do what’s right and consider which decisions will best align with your goals now and in the future.